 Graduation - Ceremony Information

-We invite all undergraduate and master's students who graduated from KU's School of Journalism and Mass Communications in December 2013 or who will graduate in May 2014, August 2014 and December 2014 to join us and be recognized.
+We will invite all undergraduate and master's students who graduated from KU's School of Journalism and Mass Communications in December 2014 or who will graduate in May 2015, August 2015 and December 2015 to join us and be recognized.
 The School is proud of its many smart, ambitious and creative graduates and sets this time aside to recognize each one on stage at the Lied Center.
 All graduates will be asked to walk across the stage in the appropriate caps and gowns so we can recognize you and honor you with a special keepsake.
 And once that is done, the School invites all graduates and guests to a picnic after-party on the Stauffer-Flint Lawn at 9:30 a.m.

 Here's what you need to do to prepare: